nkorsakov-tw/qa.md/test-plan.md

 - Assign to articles and verify in the POS.
 - Assign to departments and verify in the POS.
 - Try various types of modifiers (Optional and Mandatory).
 Check that they are applied in accordance with its essense.
+- Try to delet an existing modifier.
+- Try to modify an existing modifier.
+- Try to duplicate an existing modifier.
+- Check the columns.

+### Menus

+- Click add new menu.
+- When assign to department, check that all departments are presented.
+- Then check the availability of the departments in the POS.
+- Check that menu automatically is assigned to current spaces.
+-
 ### POS Action sets

 - Navigate to POS Actions sets.